CSS Display and Positioning

 float and clear

-lets elements float beside each other, while clear
+float lets elements float beside each other, while clear prevents wrapping.

 <style>